AlBRzez/qls612-git-class/test.md

 Hi
 This is a test, It was easier with md than with python.
+Now this is a test making a new branch.